eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 the prohibitions against:

-* inheriting the same generic type twice, with different type arguments (in most languages), and
+* inheriting the same generic type twice, with different type arguments (in most languages),
+* inheriting two different implementations of the same member (in many languages with mixin inheritance), and
 * overloading (in Ceylon).

 Implicit type conversions are an end-run around these restrictions,